laravel/jetstream-docs/2.x/features/two-factor-authentication.md

 ## Views / Pages

-Typically, the two-factor authentication feature's corresponding views and pages should not require customization as they are already feature complete.
+Typically, the two-factor authentication feature's corresponding views and pages should not require customization as they are already feature-complete.
 However, their locations are described below in case you need to make small presentation adjustments to these pages.

 When using the Livewire stack, the two-factor authentication management view is displayed using the `resources/views/profile/two-factor-authentication-form.blade.php` Blade template.
 When using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/TwoFactorAuthenticationForm.vue` template.